 The special mentoring relationship formed in the crucible of intensive one-on-one study with a master artist plays the key role in study at the conservatory.
 As an important center of professional musical activity in the New York City region, Bard is able to attract world-class faculty who believe strongly in the special mission of the Conservatory.
 Visiting performers and composers present master classes and concerts at the Conservatory for the entire Bard community.

 Where are you from?
-Torrington, CT What are your two majors?
-Flute performance and psychology Who is your teacher?
-Tara O'Connor Why did you choose Bard?
+Philadelphia, PA What are your two majors?
+French and Violin Performance Who is your violin teacher?
+Laurie Smuckler Why did you choose Bard?